Jennifer Steil: Personal life

 Steil was born in Boston and grew up in Groton, Massachusetts.
 She graduated from Oberlin College in 1990.

-She is married to Timothy Achille Torlot, the British Ambassador to Uzbekistan.
+She is bisexual and married to Timothy Achille Torlot, the British Ambassador to Uzbekistan.

 After college, she spent four years working as an actor in Seattle before moving to New York City for graduate school.

 Since 1997, she has worked as a reporter, writer, and editor for newspapers and magazines in the US and abroad.
 In 2001, she helped to launch The Week magazine in the US, and worked there for five and a half years, writing the science, health, theatre, art, and travel pages.

 Steil has lived outside of the US since she moved to Yemen in 2006 to become the editor-in-chief of the Yemen Observer.
 After four years in Yemen, her husband Tim Torlot, then the UK Ambassador to Yemen, was attacked by a suicide bomber.

 Steil and their daughter Theadora Celeste were evacuated to Jordan, where they lived for four months while Torlot finished his posting.
 The family then moved to London, where Steil continued writing her second book, a novel, and worked as a freelance journalist.
 While there, her work included a long piece on Yemen for the World Policy Journal, a Yemen piece for the German paper Die Welt, and stories on Kate & Will’s royal wedding, London’s 9/11 monument, and British politics for the Washington Times.

 Steil has given talks and readings all over the world.
 Since 2010, she has spoken in Algeria, New York, Seattle, Dubai, Amsterdam, The Hague, Egypt, Boston, Abu Dhabi, Vermont, and London.

 She moved with her family to Bolivia in September 2012 and to Uzbekistan in 2019.

 Their daughter Theadora Celeste Steil Torlot was born November 13, 2009.